-During the early 60s, new import restrictions on furniture necessitated an increasingly design aware public to seek out design oriented furniture retailers.
-When the Winters opened Danske Møbler at the brand new 246 Mall on Auckland’s Queen Street in 1964, “Danske Møbler had taken over as the country’s leading retailer of moderately priced but aesthetically advanced furniture.”
+During the 1960s, new import restrictions on furniture gave impetus to an increasingly design aware public to see out design oriented retailers.
+When Danske Møbler opened inside the brand new 246 Mall on Auckland’s Queen Street in 1964, “Danske Møbler had taken over as the country’s leading retailer of moderately priced but aesthetically advanced furniture.”

-Demand for Danske Møbler furniture eventually outstripped the capacity of the original manufacturing facility, resulting in a move to Dornwell Road, Mt Roskill, in 1968.
-The move amalgamated the production and retail facilities into one premises and, as production grew, neighbouring buildings were added.
+Demand for Danske Møbler furniture quickly outstripped the capacity of the manufacturing facility.
+In 1968, a move to Dornwell Road in Mt Roskill, Auckland, amalgamated both the production and retail facilities into one premises.
+As production continued to grow, neighbouring buildings were added.

 The late twentieth century saw thousands of New Zealand homes furnished with Danske Møbler original designs.
-It also saw the company enter its latest phase.
-In 1995, Danske Møbler moved into its current premises at the purpose built manufacturing and retail facility located at 983 Mt Eden Road, Three Kings.
+It also saw the company enter a new phase of expansion.
+In 1995, Danske Møbler moved into its current premises at the purpose built manufacturing and retail facility at 983 Mt Eden Road, Three Kings, Auckland.

-A network of locally owned and operated family furniture stores from Whangarei to Invercargill ensures Danske Møbler furniture can be purchased in every major city and town in New Zealand.
+A network of locally owned and operated family furniture stores in major cities and towns, from Whangarei to Invercargill, ensures Danske Møbler furniture can easily be purchased throughout New Zealand.

-The passion for fine furniture and the management has now passed onto a new generation.
-Ken and Bente’s eldest son, Allan, began a furniture apprenticeship in 1980 and has continued in the business ever since.
-In 1995 he and his wife, Kerry, took over the family business.
+The passion for quality furniture and ownership of Danske Møbler has passed on to the second generation.
+Ken and Bente’s eldest son Allan began a furniture apprenticeship in 1980 and has continued in the business ever since.
+In 1995 he took over the family business with his wife Kerry.

-Alongside Danske Møbler’s own collections sit complementary ranges of carefully selected imports and the best from local manufacturers.
+Alongside Danske Møbler’s own New Zealand made collections sit complementary ranges of carefully selected imports, including Stressless® recliners from Norway, and the best from local manufacturers.

-Integral to the success of Danske Møbler has been the team of over one hundred highly skilled and dedicated staff, many of whom have been employed for over twenty five years.
+Integral to the ongoing success of Danske Møbler is the team of over one hundred highly skilled and dedicated staff, many of whom have been employed with the company for over 25 years.